Fashion Houses by Market Capitalisation

-The biggest UK fashion houses by market capitalisation, according to Statista, is the Burberry Group plc.
-The luxury fashion company is valued over $12.33 billion dollars.
-Burberry sells its products through retail and wholesale channel, retail sales accounted for 77% of revenue compared to 22% from wholesale.
+According to Statista, the Burberry Group plc is leading the charge.
+The luxury fashion company is valued at over 12.33 billion dollars.
+Burberry sells its products through retail and wholesale channels, retail sales accounted for 77% of revenue compared to 22% from wholesale.

 Fast-fashion retailer Next Plc is the second largest fashion company in the United Kingdom, based on its market value of 7.16 billion pounds.
-Next is mostly active in retail market in the UK, where it makes most of its 4.0 billion pound of annual sales.
-Only a small part, 2 percent, of Next’s’ revenue comes from international retail.
+Next is mostly active in the retail market in the UK, where it makes most of its 4.0 billion pounds of annual sales.
+Only a small part, 2 %, of Next’s revenue comes from international retail.

-With a market value of 6.2 billion dollar ASOS is fourth largest company in the UK and has annual sales of 1.8 billion pounds.
-The ASOS online fashion store sells over 850 brands as well as its own range of clothing and accessories.
+With a market value of 6.2 billion dollars, ASOS is the fourth largest company in the UK and has annual sales of 1.8 billion pounds.
+The ASOS online fashion store sells over 850 brands as well as its range of clothing and accessories.
 International retail sales for ASOS accounted for almost 63% of total retail sales.

 Turning around Burberry: The ups and downs